Welcome to today's edition of the Rush 24-7 podcast.

 You could make book on it.

-And that that uh that that brought about a discussion.
+And that brought about a discussion.

-And who do you think will uh who will get the credit and who will be hurt and harmed politically and so forth and so on.
+And who will be hurt and harmed politically and so forth and so on?

-And while those are interesting things to speculate about, and we did last week, it it misses the point.
+And while those are interesting things to speculate about, and we did last week, it misses the point.

 It makes sense to me to not undermine them.

-It makes sense to me that you don't do things and say things and take action that actually encourage the people that were fighting.
+It makes sense to me that you don't do things and say things and take action that actually encourage the people that we're fighting.

 A question was asked in this program yesterday.